HFYISOK/MSDM5001HW1/README.md

-# MSDM5001HW1
+# MSDM
-This is a project for HKUST DDM MSDM5001
+This is a project for HKUST DDM MSDM